How to Add Social Media Icons to an Email Signature

 Ever posted a photo that looked amazing on your computer, only to find it looks soft and low-quality on Instagram?
 That's almost always a sizing issue.
 Think of it this way: Instagram has a "preferred" set of dimensions it wants you to use.
 When you feed it an oversized image, the platform has to force it to fit, and that forced resizing is rarely pretty.
 The result is a loss of detail and sharpness.

 By preparing your images in Photoshop ahead of time, you take back control.
 You decide what the final dimensions are, how the image is sharpened for the screen, and how much compression is applied.
 This not only keeps your images looking crisp but also helps create a professional and consistent visual brand.
 A feed filled with perfectly formatted visuals just looks more polished and intentional - something that followers and potential collaborators definitely notice.
+To learn more, read our guide on how to improve Instagram post quality.

 It's all about playing by Instagram's rules to get the best possible result.
 Hand over a perfectly sized image, and the platform's compression has much less work to do, leaving your photo looking just as you intended.

 Before jumping into Photoshop, you need to know what you're aiming for.
 Resolutions and aspect ratios can be confusing, but for Instagram, it really comes down to a few key numbers.
 Here are the ones that matter today.
+For a comprehensive guide on adjusting your image sizes, check out our article on how to adjust Instagram picture size.

 Your main feed is where you have the most flexibility, though one option stands out as the best for engagement.